 There is no auto resolution of priority operations

 Each condition consist of a field, operator, and value.
 An operator is used to manipulate individual data items and return a result.
 Operators are represented by special characters or by keywords.
 List of operators is available below.

 This example will return true if numberOfPurchases in payload equals 1.
-Fields are in a dot notation.
+The data within our system is organized into fields that are accessed using dot notation.